 August 2017 was the peak period of risk, according to the analysis above.
 The Facebook CSO launched a “hit back” PR campaign two months later in October to silence the growing criticisms:

 Stamos was particularly concerned with what he saw as attacks on Facebook for not doing enough to police rampant misinformation spreading on the platform, saying journalists largely underestimate the difficulty of filtering content for the site’s billions of users and deride their employees as out-of-touch tech bros.
 He added the company should not become a “Ministry of Truth,” a reference to the totalitarian propaganda bureau in George Orwell’s 1984.

 His talking points read like a sort of libertarian screed, as if he thought journalists are ignorant and would foolishly push everyone straight into totalitarianism with their probing for basic regulation, such as better editorial practices and the protection of vulnerable populations from harms.

 Think of it like this: the chief of security says it is hard to block Internet traffic with a firewall because it would lead straight to shutting down the business.
 That doesn’t sound like a security leader, it sounds like a technologist that puts making money above user safety (e.g. what the Afghanistan Papers call profitability of war).

 Facebook’s top-leadership was rolling out angry “shame” statements to those most concerned about lack of progress.
 He appeared to be expressing that for him to do anything more than what he saw as sufficient in that crucial time would be so hard that journalists (ironically the most prominent defenders of free speech, the people who drive transparency) couldn’t even understand if they saw it.

-Take for example another one of the “hit back” Tweets posted by Facebook’s CSO:
+Take for example one of the many “hit back” Tweets posted by Facebook’s CSO:

 My suggestion for journalists is to try to talk to people who have actually had to solve these problems and live with the consequences.